 Once you have earned 85 or more hours you will be prompted to answer questions in your Registration Ready process regarding your anticipated graduation date.
 Be sure to read through these questions, and verify the correct graduation term is entered.

-If you have already completed the Registration Ready process for the term and need to change the date entered please contact the Registrar’s Office via email: email@example.com, phone: (970)491-4860, or in person in Centennial Hall.
+If you have already completed the Registration Ready process for the term and need to change the date entered please contact the Office of the Registrar via email: email@example.com, phone: (970)491-4860, or in person in Centennial Hall.

 - In the term you are going to graduate (complete all your degree requirements) you should meet with your advisor/department to review your Degree Progress Audit (DARS) and sign your Contract for Completion of Major/Minor.
 If you are signing a Contract for Completion of Major/Minor in any given semester, and you are planning on registering for a course(s) in a future term you may encounter unintended consequences once your degree is conferred.
 Please refer to the Contract for Completion of Major/Minor website for additional information.